soldair/node-walkdir/readme.md

 	  "follow_symlinks": false, // default is off
-	  "no_recurse": false,      // only recurse one level deep "max_depth": undefined    // only recurse down to max_depth. if you need more than no_recurse }
+	  "no_recurse": false,      // only recurse one level deep "max_depth": undefined    // only recurse down to max_depth. if you need more than no_recurse "track_inodes": true      // on windows or with hardlinks some files are not emitted due to inode collision.
+          // ^ should be used with max_depth to prevent infinite loop }
 	```